RubixML/Housing/README.md

 );
 ```

-The first two hyper-parameters of Gradient Boost are the booster's settings and the learning rate respectively.
+The first two hyper-parameters of Gradient Boost are the booster's settings and the learning rate, respectively.
 For this example, we'll use a standard Regression Tree with a maximum depth of 4 as the booster with a learning rate of 0.1 but feel free to play with these settings on your own.

 The Persistent Model meta-estimator takes the GBM instance as its first parameter and a Persister object as the second.
 The [Filesystem](https://docs.rubixml.com/en/latest/persisters/filesystem.html) persister is responsible for storing and loading the model on disk and takes the path of the model file as a parameter.
 In addition, we'll tell the persister to keep a copy of every saved model by turning history mode on.